Hydration in POTS Is Not Just About Drinking More Water

 Understanding how salt, fluids, and blood volume work together is the key to improving symptoms and restoring physiological stability.

-Most patients with Postural Orthostatic Tachycardia Syndrome (POTS) are told to drink more water.
+Most patients with POTS are told to drink more water.
 On the surface, that advice makes sense.
 If you feel lightheaded, fatigued, or unwell when standing, increasing fluid intake seems like a logical first step.
+The primary hydration goal for Postural Orthostatic Tachycardia Syndrome (POTS) is to expand blood volume to reduce orthostatic heart rate spikes from blood pooling.
+For POTS rehydration to work a combination of higher fluid intake, heavy sodium loading, and strategic planning is needed.

 Lightheadedness